Kyndryl brand standards

 Our brand voice is the tone and personality that we embody when we communicate as Kyndryl.
 Grounded in our brand strategy, our brand voice remains consistent across all audiences and formats, helping to create a distinctive and memorable impression of our brand in a crowded market.

 At Kyndryl, our brand voice is the Kyndryl Coaching Voice.
-No matter the audience or format, our writing should always reflect the voice of the Kyndryl Coach: a coach who not only guides teams but takes action, working alongside our customers to make progress together.
+The Kyndryl Coach is not a sports coach but a business coach, intelligent, devoted and who works alongside our customers to take action and make progress together.
+No matter the audience or format, our writing should always reflect the voice of the Kyndryl Coach.

 A great coach shares your vision, challenges you to grow and progress, and helps you to stay focused along the way.
 They're right beside you, encouraging, motivating and inspiring you to be your best.
-Coache's speak with an authority and confidence born from experience: they know firsthand what it takes to set goals and navigate challenges effectively.
+The Kyndryl Coach speaks with an authority and confidence born from experience: they know firsthand what it takes to set goals and navigate challenges effectively.
 Full of drive, they bring a sense of urgency, warmth and passion to the pursuit of excellence.
 Always positive and forward-thinking, they inspire progress at every step.

-Our brand voice attributes are the building blocks of our Kyndryl Coaching Voice.
-Together, they help ensure our writing feels clear, consistent and intentional.
-Click through the attributes below to dive deeper into what each one means and how it comes to life in practice.
+Each of our four attributes leaves a distinct impression on the reader.
+Together, they shape our Coaching Voice, helping our writing feel intentional, consistent and unmistakably Kyndryl.
+Click through the attributes below to explore what each one means and how it shows up in practice.

 Just as people adapt their tone to different situations while continuing to retain their core personality, our brand voice can flex and adapt to fit different situations and content types.
 While all four attributes should be present to some degree when writing for Kyndryl, feel free to dial them up or down to suit the context.